gmastergreatee/OneshotsGlowHack/README.md

 And no, __Aimbot__ will not be integrated as `wall-hack` must be enough for starters

-Make sure to run the hack with __"admin"__ privideges for it to work correctly.
+Make sure to run the hack with __"admin"__ privileges for it to work correctly.

 ## Steps to update the hack yourself